rayriga/rayriga.github.io/content/blog/ollama-my-llama.md

 ## Conclusion

-In all honesty, there were several failed attempts over as many months that occured with setting up this Jetson module before the events described above.
+In all honesty, there were several failed attempts over as many months that occurred with setting up this Jetson module before the events described above.
 There was even a moment of doubt and regret where I thought I'd never get it working.
 Now, I no longer doubt nor regret the value of this ambitious project.
 In fact, I like having my very own talking rubber duck!